 Virginia, Pennsylvania, and New York-holds 38 trillion cubic feet of natural gas and 940 million barrels of oil, according the first estimate produced by the U.S. Geological Survey.
 At current market value, that translates to \$138 billion and \$86 billion worth of gas and oil respectively.
-Industry players
+Industry players reacted negatively to the estimates, believing that both

-The USGS assessment indicates that much of the Utica play in Ohio contains recoverable oil-which is not experiencing the same kind of price pressure that natural gas is currently facing.
+The USGS assessment indicates that much of the Utica play in Ohio contains recoverable oil which is not experiencing the same kind of price pressure that natural gas is currently facing.
 This suggests that once a robust pipeline and midstream infrastructure is in place (see below), production of this resource will not be hampered by the low prices that characterize the current natural gas market.